pixelverse-llc/safari-ios18-gum-torch-setting/README.md

-# Reproducer for Safari/iOS 18 bug where getUserMedia video track getSettings() returns stale value for torch constraint
+# Reproducer for WebKit issue 280970

 This repository illustrates a bug in Safari on iOS 18 where getting video track settings appears to return stale values for the `torch` constraint (flashlight on smartphones).